GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 ## Hello extensions {: #hello-extensions }

 Take a small step into extensions with this quick Hello Extensions example.
-Start by creating a new directory to store the extension's files, or download them from the [sample page][7].
+Start by creating a new directory to store the extension's files, or download them from the [sample page][hello-sample].

 Next, add a file called `manifest.json` and include the following code: